National anthem of the Korean Empire

-The "Patriotic Hymn of the Great Korean Empire" (lit. '"Great Korean empire patriotic song"') was the national anthem of the Korean Empire during the 1900s.
+The "Patriotic Song of the Great Korean Empire" was the national anthem of the Korean Empire during the 1900s.
 It was the first and only national anthem of a unified Korean state to date.

 History

 The national anthem was first commissioned by Emperor Gojong in 1901 and presented to the Korean court on 1 July 1902, by German composer Franz Eckert, who was the director of the Korean Empire's military band at the time.
 It was published in Germany in five different languages (Korean, German, English, Chinese, and French) and performed for the first time on 9 September 1902, during Emperor Gojong's birthday ceremony.

 The imminent demise of the Korean Empire's independence, however, meant that the state anthem did not become widely promulgated or available.
-With the signing of the Eulsa Treaty in 1905, the Korean Empire was made into a colony of the Empire of Japan and in 1910 was annexed outright by Japan with "Kimigayo" replacing the Korean national anthem.
+With the signing of the Eulsa Treaty in 1905, the Korean Empire became a protectorate of the Empire of Japan and in 1910 was annexed outright by Japan with "Kimigayo" replacing the national anthem.